aws-samples/eks-workshop/content/beginner/091_iam-groups/configure-aws-auth.md

 #### Gives Access to our IAM Roles to EKS Cluster

-In order to gives access to the IAM Roles we defined previously to our EKS cluster, we need to add specific **mapRoles** to the `aws-auth` ConfigMap
+In order to give access to the IAM Roles we defined previously to our EKS cluster, we need to add specific **mapRoles** to the `aws-auth` ConfigMap

 The Advantage of using Role to access the cluster instead of specifying directly IAM users is that it will be easier to manage: we won't have to update the ConfigMap each time we want to add or remove users, we will just need to add or remove users from